thiesgehrmann/multidiffabundance/README.md

 ## Which tools are able to adjust for covariates, and which are able to accept random effects?

 While all models can accept adjustment terms ala a linear model, only three tools can accept random intercept effects, and only one can accept random slopes.
-If you attempt to evaluate a formula with random effects using a tool that cannot handle it, MDA issues a warning but DOES NOT FAIL.
-It evaluates the formula without the random terms. limma can only handle one random intercept effect.
-If you want to adjust for a repeated measures, you may need to encode it as a fixed effect in order to make use of all the tools.
+If you attempt to evaluate a formula with random effects using a tool that cannot handle it, MDA returns a dummy output.
+For these tools, if you want to adjust for a repeated measures, you may need to encode it as a fixed effect in order to make use of all the tools (or rather: don't use the tools.

 | Tool          | Covariates             | Random intercepts      | Random slopes          | Effects reported       |
 | ------------- |:----------------------:|:----------------------:|:----------------------:|:----------------------:|